annacuomo/Anna_PostDoc_notebooks/CheatSheets/cheatsheet_hail_batch.md

 ### Other

-In the future, I may want to adapt [Konrad K's SAIGE on UKBB exmples workflow](https://github.com/Nealelab/ukb_exomes) to running the new Poisson version of SAIGE on scRNA-seq + WGS data from TenK10K.
+In the future, I may want to adapt [Konrad K's SAIGE on UKBB whole exomes workflow](https://github.com/Nealelab/ukb_exomes) to running the new Poisson version of SAIGE on scRNA-seq + WGS data from TenK10K.